ARE YOU READY TO collaborate WITH US?

 - If desired, supervision includes counseling perspectives from a Christian viewpoint.

 - Your one low monthly supervision investment includes: weekly sessions, handouts, networking opportunities, attendance of any in-person or webinar events that I host, and group supervision.
-Interns are able to earn up to 5-6 hours of supervision per month—all for a flat fee and not per session fee, which saves you money.
+Associates are able to earn up to 5-6 hours of supervision per month—all for a flat fee and not per session fee, which saves you money.

 - An ethical and moral foundation, in addition to regularly reading & following all LPC and BHEC Rules